 - May is typically the hottest month, so it can get uncomfortably hot especially if you’re inland.

 - October is hurricane season and not the best time to visit Tulum.
+This is also the peak of the sargasso or seaweed season) which often leaves the beaches unswimmable.

 From June to October, you can also expect some rain in Tulum.
 The good news is that the rain is mostly short showers that quickly pass, and you can enjoy warmth and sunshine the rest of the time.